yehia67/documentation/iot/0.1/how-to-guides/run-an-environment-to-tangle-app.md

-# Environment sensor to Tangle
+# Attach sensor data to the Tangle

 **In this guide, we run an application that collects environment sensor data and attaches it to the Tangle on MAM channels, using MAMv1**